bcn

 3. El Xampanyet

-It's impossible to pass by this legendary bodega, perfect for .
-We love their selection of charcuteries, marinated anchovies, and fried artichokes to share with friends.
+It's impossible to walk past this legendary bodega without stopping in, perfect for .
+We absolutely love their selection of cured meats, marinated anchovies, and fried artichokes to share with friends.

 Voir cette publication sur Instagram